 Many features can be used as a proxy for this likelihood.
 Some of them are listed below:

 These metrics are aggregated within a time duration, which is generally taken from 1 day to 2 weeks.
 General aggregations are a sum or an average.
 Again, don’t forget to normalize the product prices when using sales dollars as a deciding metric.

 Prediction Based Ranking

-In this technique, metrics are used to predict the product ranking for the next day with the help of a historical data.
+In this technique, metrics are used to predict the product ranking for the next day with the help of historical data.
 The main advantage of this technique is that a trained model can help in ranking the rank according to their changing prices on a daily basis.

-Various machine learning algorithms, like Linear Regression, Random Forest Regression, etc., can be used to train models to predict the next day sales using input features, such as historical sales in dollars, views, units sold, available stock, daily price, day of week, month (for modelling seasonality), discount available, rating, number of reviews, number of clicks, etc.
+Various machine learning algorithms, like Linear Regression, Random Forest Regression, etc., can be used to train models to predict the next day sales using input features, such as historical sales in dollars, views, units sold, available stock, daily price, day of the week, month (for modeling seasonality), discount available, rating, number of reviews, number of clicks, etc.

 Below are the ranking results from our prediction model using Gradient Boosted Machines (GBM).

 Fig.2.
 Product ranking system using Sales Prediction (categories: Men’s Watches, Women’s Tops)

 Explained above is one of the crucial tools of Non-Personalized Recommender systems.
 Its importance lies in the fact that it helps in creating your brand’s first impression on the new customers while serving the purpose of revenue maximization for the vendor.